daf04/portfolio-main/README.md

     <a href="https://github.com/daf04">Request Feature</a>
 </h3>

-## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Aldrich Daffa](https://github.com/daf04).
-Thanks!

 ## Built With

 My personal portfolio <a href="https://daffa-portfolio.000webhostapp.com/" target="_blank">Aldrich Daffa Zalfansyah</a> which features some of my github projects as well as my resume and technical skills.<br/>